ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > The space will be created and you will be brought into it.
 You should now see, in the top right corner, that you are in the “Cloud-Data-Analytics” space in your Bluemix organization.
 You will use this space to house the Watson Data Platform lab services and application.

-**Proceed to Step 3: Create the Watson Data Platform lab services**
+**Proceed to Step C: Create the Cloud Data Analytics Lab Services**

 ## If you don't have a Bluemix account...